-Pioneerland Library System's response to the findings identified in our audit is described in the accompanying Schedule of Findings and Recommendations.
-The Pioneerland Library System's response was not subject to the auditing procedures applied in the audit of the financial statements and, accordingly, we express no opinion on it.
+Government Auditing Standards require the auditor to perform limited procedures on Pioneerland Library System's responses to the findings identified in our audit and described in the accompanying schedule of findings and recommendations.
+The Pioneerland Library System's responses were not subjected to the auditing procedures applied in the audit of the financial statements and, accordingly, we express no opinion on them.